13 Great Careers You Don't Need a College Degree For (2025)

 #11: Electrician

 Cons: While the role doesn't need a degree, apprenticeships can take years to complete and may not pay much.
-(But, they DO pay!)
+(But they DO pay!)
 The hours can be long, and the job carries a certain amount of risk.

 Typical Length and Cost of Training: Electrician apprenticeships usually last a few years.
 Vocational school programs vary in time and cost, from a few months and under $3,000 to over a year and $19,000.

 The Bottom Line: Electricians are always in demand.
-It's steady work with room for advancement via specializing, business ownership, and more.
+It's steady work with room for advancement via specialization, business ownership, and more.
 The hours can be long and, at times, dangerous, but the salary potential reflects this.

 #10: Esthetician